leandroohf/jekyll-now/projects.md

-human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as dipotry power, high order aberrations using Zernike’s polynomials and Point spread function (PSF) using Fourier transform.
+human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as dioptric power, high order aberrations using Zernike’s polynomials and Point spread function (PSF) using Fourier transform.
 The obtained results agree with related work in literature and simulations with in-vivo data are according with the results